p-szymo/nyc_trees/README.md

 * Do maps shed any light on any issues with the census?

 ## Approach
-Using NYC Open Data's [2015 Street Tree Census Data Set](https://data.cityofnewyork.us/Environment/2015-Street-Tree-Census-Tree-Data/pi5s-9p35) (click **Export** to download a non-geospatial version of the dataset), I perform exploratory data analysis and feature engineering to find the significance of certain variables on the health of NYC street trees.
-I then create a classification model in the hopes of checking the likelihood of the veracity of the health status imputed by volunteers.
-Ultimately, my goal is to determine which features are most important to help my model, which information may be helpful for future censuses, and finally, creating a list of trees imputed by volunteers for which the health status does not match that of my model.
+#### Using NYC Open Data's [2015 Street Tree Census Data Set](https://data.cityofnewyork.us/Environment/2015-Street-Tree-Census-Tree-Data/pi5s-9p35) (click **Export** to download a non-geospatial version of the dataset), I conduct exploratory data analysis and feature engineering to find the significance of certain variables on the health of NYC street trees.
+I then create a classification model to gain further insights into which factors play a role in a tree's health.

+#### Ultimately, my goal is to determine which features most help my model perform well and what information may be helpful for future censuses and policy in general.
+In the future, I would like to create a list of volunteer data entries for which the health status does not match that of my model.
+This list could be used to have professionals double-check the work of volunteers and re-determine a tree's health if necessary.

 ## Findings
 * Species of tree is significant, Norway maple being the least good on average, and sawtooth oak being the most good.